jasonjurotich/JJ-GAS/SET UP VIM.md

 shift ZZ to close the file browser (or any open buffer)

 :vs path/to/file.txt to open a new file to the right of another one.
+I have this mapped to just vs

 :on in the file you want to see and close the one on the right or below.